• Skip to primary navigation

 Verify Connections Again:

-• Check all wires and parts again and ensure they are same like in schematic.
+• Now check all wires and parts again and ensure they are same like in schematic.

 Testing:

-• Turn ON the circuit and use safe electrostatic source to test it.
+• Then turn ON the circuit and use safe electrostatic source to test it.

 Modifications: